-Labour takes control of Plymouth
+Corbyn 'delighted' with Plymouth win

 More reaction and analysis from the local elections in Devon

-Ben Bradshaw, Labour MP for Exeter said his party should have had a better result in local elections across England.
+Tudor Evans, Plymouth's new Labour leader, said voters had returned the party to power at "the first opportunity".

-Labour now have 31 councillors in Plymouth, the Conservatives have 26 and UKIP have none.
+Labour now has 31 councillors in Plymouth, the Conservatives have 26 and UKIP have none.

-The Conservatives took control of the council in an alliance with UKIP in 2016.
-There were no elections in 2017.
+Labour lost its majority in Plymouth in 2015 and the Conservatives took over in 2016, backed by UKIP.

+UKIP's three councillors quit the party in September 2017 and joined the Conservatives.

 Defence was 'biggest factor'